 On paper, the benefits of 8k over 4k are clear.
-But unlike the transition between 4k and 1080p, in practice, the difference isn't as noticeable.
+But like the transition between 4k and 1080p, in practice, the difference isn't as noticeable as you might think.
 8k TVs have 4 times as many pixels as their 4k counterparts and a shocking 16 times as many pixels as a 1080p TV.
-These extra pixels should make a significant difference in picture quality, but they only do so if you are watching native 8k content and are sitting close enough to notice the difference.
+These extra pixels should make a significant difference in picture quality, but they're most noticeable if you're watching native 8k content and are sitting close enough to notice the difference.

-Simply-put, the resolution is the number of pixels used to make up the image of your TV.
+Simply put, the resolution is the number of pixels that make up your TV's display.
 Higher resolution displays make it easier to see more fine details in your favorite games, movies, and TV shows.
-Upgrading to a higher resolution TV might sound like a no-brainer, but it isn't always necessary.
-Although the majority of current TVs have a 4k resolution, the first 8k TVs have started hitting the market.
-So, if you're looking for a new TV, should you get a 4k TV or an 8k TV?
+Upgrading to a higher resolution TV might sound like a no-brainer, but it isn't always necessary because content often takes a while to catch up to the newest technology.
+Although the majority of current TVs have a 4k resolution, more and more manufacturers are releasing 8k TVs.
+With these new options available, is it worth taking the leap to 8k, or should you stick with 4k?

 What it is: A TV with 4320 rows and 7680 columns of pixels.